-> And lastly, this is love you jive-turkeys, in the allusion that it creates structure in our daily lives.
-Everyone has songs, or a playlist for moods?
-It’ll set the tone for your next task.
-For me personally, music is to structure, as function is to life; empowering people to organize and focus on loving, laughing and fun shit, again!
+And lastly, this is love you jive-turkeys, in the allusion that it creates structure in our daily lives.
+Because everyone has songs, or a playlist for moods that’ll set the tone for our next tasks.
+For me, music is to structure, as function is to life; empowering people to organize and focus on loving, laughing, and fun shit, again!

 If it feels good, you’ll move better.
 And if you’re moving better, you’ll be better.